 "Because trademark registration typically only involves U.S. federal law, I can assist you regardless of your location." - Trademark attorney Jonas M. Grant

-The federal trademark registration process involves at least two steps.
+The federal trademark registration process ideally involves at least two steps, although the first of these is recommended but optional.
 First, Attorney Grant conducts a comprehensive trademark search of federal, state, common law, Internet databases, business directories, and international sources, as needed, analyzes the results, and render an opinion of the likelihood that a particular mark can be successfully registered.
-The fee for this service is generally $750 and up for a word mark searched in the United States and - due to the more complex search required - $950 and up for a logo mark.
+The fee for this service is generally $795 and up for a word mark searched in the United States and - due to the more complex search required - $995 and up for a logo mark, in one class of goods or services.
 Additionally countries generally do not need to be searched for a U.S. registration, but these services are available when required by the circumstances.

-A preliminary U.S.P.T.O.-only trademark knockout search may cost as little as $400, and seeks to identify any "direct hit" conflicts prior to filing an application for registration or a precursor to a comprehensive search.
+A preliminary U.S.P.T.O.-only trademark knockout search may cost as little as $400 and seeks to identify any "direct hit" conflicts prior to filing an application for registration or a precursor to a comprehensive search.
+In some circumstances or by client preference, all pre-filing trademark searches can be dispensed with, as neither the firm nor the Trademark Office requires any searches prior to filing a trademark application; however, such a filing is made "in the dark" without full knowledge of the relevant trademark landscape.

-If, after consulting with Attorney Grant, you determine to file based on the search results, then he will prosecute the registration with the United States Patent and Trademark Office (USPTO) up to a final determination letter, typically a 9 to 12 month process (although the filing date establishes your priority over any who later file a conflicting mark, assuming your mark is ultimately registered by the USPTO).
+If, after consulting with Attorney Grant, you determine to file based on the search results, or forego a search entirely, then, step two, he will prosecute the registration with the United States Patent and Trademark Office (USPTO) up to a final determination letter, typically a 12 month minimum process (although the filing date establishes your priority over any who later file a conflicting mark, assuming your mark is ultimately registered by the USPTO).

 "Filing a trademark application at the USPTO starts a legal proceeding.
 Most applicants hire an attorney ....
 A private trademark attorney can help you before, during, and after the trademark application process, including policing and enforcing any trademark registration that may issue.
 While you are not required to have an attorney, an attorney may save you from future costly legal problems." - U.S. Patent & Trademark Office